-Internet-based communications facilitate smoother communication with customers, employees, suppliers, and business partners.
+Internet-based automated customer communications facilitate smoother communication with customers, employees, suppliers, and business partners.
 Businesses can engage their constituents via voice, SMS, and video, all in a single platform, and manage their applications, storage, and switching.
 Data protection, access to state-of-the-art technology, and the ability to add and remove users flexibly are some of the key benefits.

 But what is cloud communications’ primary advantage over traditional providers?
 Imagine an automated contact center that responds to most of your customers’ queries over several communication channels.
 It’s integrated with your CRM system and can assist with sales, marketing, post-sales customer service, or technical support.
 And more than that, you’re saving costs on the infrastructure and human resources, as well as on software development.
 If you’re looking for this type of automated communications solution, this post is for you.

 The marketplace doesn’t lack cloud communications services providers and platforms.
 For example, Twilio is a leading developer platform whose clients range from small startups to the world’s leaders like Airbnb, Lyft, Netflix, Uber, and Zendesk.
 The first part of this article briefly explains why Twilio may be right for your business as well.
 The subsequent sections explore its API capabilities in real-life scenarios.

 Twilio is currently helping 40,000+ businesses embed telecommunications features into their web and mobile applications.
 Whether it’s voice phone calls in a contact center or things like Facebook Messenger, developers can incorporate them using Twilio.
 The building blocks to add communication capabilities to applications are: